daniel-dennis/Covid19-visualisation/README.md

 ## Introduction

 This is a small personal project to visualise data about the Coronavirus from the [EU Open Data Portal](https://data.europa.eu/euodp/en/data/).
 Requires Pandas, Numpy, Matplotlib, Pillow, Cartopy, and Scikit-Learn.
+Tested on _macOS_, but should be cross-platform.

 ## Example